Gauge Theory in Riem(M): Connection Forms

 We will ignore these subtleties and now express $\omega$ (up to discrepancies on sets with vanishing measure) as the two-point tensor: $\tilde\omega\in\Gamma(TM)\otimes\Gamma(TM\otimes_S TM)$.
 Pointwise: where we have used DeWitt's notation, denoting tensorial character at $x'$ by primed indices.
 In the examples we will find, the connection form will always be given by the simple form of \eqref{dense representation}.

 The geometrical interpretation of the connection form viewed in this way is that, for each metric $g$, a given metric velocity $\dot g(x)$ at a point $x\in M$ will contribute for the ``best-matching'' vector field at each other point $x\in M$.
 In this way then, we get a non-local contribution to the best-matching vector field at each point of $M$.
 These contributions however may come from metric velocities at that and every other point of $M$.
-Of course we only get the correct best-matching shift if we sum up all the contributions.
-It is nonetheless interesting that we are able to identify different contributions for the best-matching field from each point of $M$.
-It is furthermore of great benefit to relational arguments, since this implies that the stringing of points throughout time (equilocality) are determined by the \emph{entire dynamical content of the universe}, and thus any definition of movement also relies on such content.
+This goes in line with relational arguments, since this implies that the stringing of points throughout time (equilocality) are determined by the \emph{kinematics of the entire universe}.

-\section{Construction of connection forms in $\M$ through orthogonality}
+\subsection{Construction of connection forms in $\M$ through orthogonality}

-Now that we have written down the basic structures that allow a gauge treatment of labelings using the $\DD$ group, we will derive explicit formulae for the connection forms as induced by supermetrics.
-Of course in this case a supermetric fixes the connection once and for all, so when we consider actions involving this connection, our system is analogous to a particle in a fixed EM potential.
-If we want to find the connection dynamically as well, we require a non-trivial curvature element of said connection in the action.
-However, these elements cannot appear in the `classical trajectory in $\M$' case we are here considering, since, if defined over `one dimensional' curves, the curvature vanishes identically.
+Now that we have written down the basic structures that allow a gauge treatment of labelings using the $\DD$ group, we will derive explicit formulae for the connection forms through the use of the orbit maps and their adjoints.
+Of course in this case a supermetric fixes the connection, if it exists, once and for all.
+It is not, as it is in Yang-Mills, determined by an action principle.
+So when we consider actions involving such fixed connections, our system works in analogy to a particle in a fixed electromagnetic potential.

+To let the connection be determined through a variational principle, one would require a term like $F[\Omega]$ in the action, where $\Omega$ is the curvature form of $\omega$.
+However, as $\Omega[\dot g,\dot g]=0$, it cannot appear in the `classical trajectory in $\M$' action we are considering.
 Nonetheless this can be done for a field theory in $\M$, a treatment which will show up in future work.

+Now we shall address the three items in \eqref{connection conditions} and present a direct formula for the connection form and the pre-requisite conditions on its components.
+We emphasize that no mathematical breakthrough is needed in the construction of the vertical projection The only thing that is mathematically novel in the present work is the use of a connection, and this is a very direct consequence of $i)$ $\Gamma(TM)$ forming a Lie algebra and $ii)$ the Lie derivative of the metric along these fields forming a fundamental vector field on $T\M$.

+Nonetheless, the emphasis here is completely different than that of usual treatments, as it introduces the explicit use of a connection form and focuses on the conditions necessary for its definition from the basic ingredients.
+We will generalize the statements in this section to the case of the conformal group.